I had an amazing day in Chicago which was full of kitchen and bathroom design inspiration!

 Our last stop of the architectural tour was Aqua Tower.
 When viewed from far away, it looks much like other skyscrapers in the area.
 But, from below, it looks like pools of water.
 Such a unique design concept!

-Our cute little trolley we used all day for the tour.
+Our cute little trolley we used all day for the tour of the city.

 After touring Chicago, we went to The Hampton Social for lunch.
 It was seriously the cutest place and had amazing food.
 I couldn’t stop taking pictures here!